 Wear a mask.

-This is now a recommendation from the CDC anytime you go out.
+This is now a mandate from our Governor anytime you go out.
 We are wearing masks to help keep you safe and appreciate those who return the favor.
 Keep in mind this is not a substitute for social distancing.
 Don’t be “chicken” to wear a mask in public!